datopian/playbook/style-guide/README.md

 * Write small, reusable libraries where possible.
 There are many opportunities for reuse across our different products.
 * We support modern browsers.
 Notably, IE 10 and above.
 Our browser support is in sync with the browser support of Google web properties, as [declared here](https://support.google.com/a/answer/33864?hl=en)

+A note on our use of language:

+* "Avoid" means don't do it unless you have good reason.
+* "Don't" means there's never a good reason.
+* "Prefer" indicates a better option and its alternative to watch out for.
+* "Use" is a positive instruction.
+* "MUST", "SHOULD", etc are used in classic RFC style

 ## Languages